 Puthandu or Tamil New Year’s Day is celebrated on the first day of the Tamil month of Chitterai.
-As per the Gregorian calendar, Puthandu will be celebrated next year on the 14th of April.
+As per the Gregorian calendar, Puthandu will be celebrated in year 2020 on the 14th of April.
 Tamil New Year’s Day is mainly celebrated in the state of Tamil Nadu and in Sri Lanka, Malaysia, and Singapore, among others.

 As per the tradition and Tamil solar calendar, if the Sankranti happens after sunrise and before sunset, the day is considered as the New Year’s Day.
 If the Sankranti occurs after sunset, the next day is celebrated as Puthandu.